-The possible actions can be:
+The possibility of error can be:

 - You are trying to reorder the columns.